trewknowledge/GDPR/README.txt

 **Access Data**

 The Access Data tool allows the Admin to look up a user email and view the data of a particular user.
-Admin can download and export the data in a JSON or XML format and provide to the data user if manually requested.
+The Admin can download and export the data in a JSON or XML format and provide to the Data User if manually requested.

 NOTE: This method should not be used without the Data User confirming their identity.

 **Audit Log**

-Everything the Data User does from registration, providing consent to the privacy policy, terms of service and other requests is logged and encrypted in a database.
+Everything the Data User does from registration, providing consent to the privacy policy, terms of service and other requests are logged and encrypted in a database.
 Data breach notifications are also logged to all data users upon confirmation by Controller.

 1. Using the Data User's email, you can look up and retrieve the user information and display it.
 1. If the Data User has been removed from the site, this encrypted log is deleted from the database and saved as an encrypted file inside the plugin folder.

-If in the future, the Data User makes a complaint or there is a need to recover the data, the user user can provide their email address and the 6 digit token they received from the deletion confirmation email to decrypt and retrieve the file.
+If in the future, the Data User makes a complaint or there is a need to recover the data, the user can provide their email address and the 6 digit token they received from the deletion confirmation email to decrypt and retrieve the file.

 **Data Breach & Notifications**

-In case of a data breach, the Admin can generate a Data Breach Notification to users by logging the information and confirm the breach trhough a double opt-in confirmation email.
+In case of a data breach, the Admin can generate a Data Breach Notification to users by logging the information and confirm the breach through a double opt-in confirmation email.
 The following information would be recorded in the audit log:

    1. Nature of the personal data breach
    1. Name and contact details of the data protection officer